List of Port Vale F.C. seasons

 The club had little success throughout the 1960s and 1970s, despite being briefly managed by Stanley Matthews, and in fact, were forced to apply for re-election after breaking FA rules on illegal payments in 1968.
 Gordon Lee guided the club to promotion back to the Third Division the following season, where they would remain until relegation at the end of the 1977–78 campaign.
 John McGrath steered the club to promotion in 1982–83, though he departed after relegation became inevitable the following season.
 His assistant, John Rudge, became the club's longest-serving and most successful manager, leading the club from 1983 to 1999.
 Under his leadership Port Vale won promotions in 1985–86, 1988–89 and 1993–94, lifted the Football League Trophy in 1993 and reached a post-war record finish of eighth in the second tier in the 1996–97 season.
 After Rudge's reign ended, the club entered a decline, slipping into the fourth tier whilst twice entering administration in 2003 and 2012.
 The decline was arrested when Norman Smurthwaite brought the club out of administration in 2012 and manager Micky Adams achieved automatic promotion from League Two in the 2012–13 season, though they were relegated back into League Two at the end of the 2016–17 season after a failed experiment with a continental staff and playing style.
-Carol Shanahan bought the club in 2019 and manager Darrell Clarke secured promotion out of the League Two play-offs at the end of the 2021–22 season, and though they were relegated back into League Two at the end of the 2023–24 season, they made an immediate return to League One with Darren Moore in 2024–25.
+Carol Shanahan bought the club in 2019 and manager Darrell Clarke secured promotion out of the League Two play-offs at the end of the 2021–22 season, and though they were relegated back into League Two at the end of the 2023–24 season, they made a brief return to League One after promotion under Darren Moore in 2024–25.

 First-team matches were recorded for the first time in 1882, meaning records go back over 140 years. friendlies are not included in this data (including goal tallies).
-As of the 2025–26 season, Port Vale have never played top-flight football; they have spent 41 seasons in the second tier, 49 seasons in the third tier, 24 seasons in the fourth tier of the Football League, as well as 16 seasons in non-League football.
+As of the 2026–27 season, Port Vale have never played top-flight football; they have spent 41 seasons in the second tier, 49 seasons in the third tier, 25 seasons in the fourth tier of the Football League, as well as 16 seasons in non-League football.
 No team has played more Football League seasons (114) without reaching the top-flight.